A Comprehensive Guide to Mastering Narrative Structure, Character Development, and Compelling Storytelling

 The best payoffs recontextualize earlier events, making readers want to immediately reread the story with new understanding.

-Perhaps most importantly, a strong arc helps you decide what belongs in your story and what doesn't.
+A strong arc helps you decide what belongs in your story and what doesn't.
 Every scene, character, and subplot must either advance the arc or be cut.
 This ruthless selectivity is what separates professional storytelling from amateur wandering.

 Focus manifests in several ways: